ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ## Verify the service broker is deployed

 Now that you've deployed the service broker, confirm it functions properly.
-You'll do this in several ways: first by using the Kubernetes dashboard, then by accessing the broker from a Cloud Foundry app and finally by actually provisioning a service from the broker.
+You'll do this in several ways: first by using the Kubernetes dashboard, then by accessing the broker from a Cloud Foundry app and finally by actually binding a service from the broker.

 ### View your pods from the Kubernetes dashboard